jspenger/ID2203-VT24-Course-Project-CRDTs/README.md

 Consider a CvRDT based Key-Value map (LWWMap).
 The LWWMap is by design eventually consistent.
 Concurrent operations to the LWWMap may be executed such that strange intermediate states are observed.
 For example: consider three processes, A, B, C, for which A and B write, and C reads: `A writes {x = a; y = a}`, and `B writes { x = b; y = b }`.
 C concurrently reads the state and observes `C reads {x = a; y= b}`.
 This level of consistency may be acceptable for some applications, but some applications (e.g. Shopping Cart, Bank Account) would require stronger consistency levels, i.e. `C reads {x = a; y = a}` or `C reads {x = b; y = b}`.

 ## Problem definition and suggested algorithms
 You are given a set of *Actors* that each consume a stream of operations.
 The operations modify the local LWWMap CvRDT state of each actor.
 Regularly, the actors will exchange their local state with each other in order to (eventually) merge the state.
 The task is to enable the actors to execute additional operations `Atomic { OP }` under sequential consistency.
 This is done through implementing additional communication between the actors.
 You are free to choose the algorithm to implement it.
 We recommend to implement a lock-based algorithm, or to follow the proposed algorithm in OACP.

-Note that the following algorithm has some issues with potential deadlocks, fix these issues to ensure that your protocol will not deadlock, and that your protocol behaves well even when some nodes go offline (i.e. become unavailable).
-Note that you should amend the below algorithm to make it correct and efficient.
+Note that the following algorithm has some issues with potential deadlocks, fix these issues to ensure that your protocol will not deadlock, and that your protocol behaves well even when some nodes go offline (i.e. one node that holds a lock may go offline or crash, your system should be able to recover from this).
+Note that you should amend the below suggested algorithm to make it correct and efficient, or come up with one on your own.

 ```
 -- Simplified Lock-based Sequential Operations --